Fuzzing and Exploiting Windows Buffer Overflows - Vulnserver [TRUN] Walkthrough Part 2

 s.close()

-With the pattern in there, go back to WinDBG and press Ctrl+Shift+F5 and select yes.
+and select yes.
 This should restart vulnserver for you in a state where it isn’t crashing (yet).

-With it relaunched, launch the exploit again with py TrunExploit.py.
+With it relaunched, launch the exploit again with py TrunExploit.py

 You should now see it crash again, but this time the EIP value is different.